bmamlin/omrs-rest-client/README.md

 * Create an observation for patient 123-0 for Weight (kg) = 70 on 1 March, 2017 at 23:11

-`./omrs.py obs -p 123-0 -c 1284AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -vc 142412AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`
+`./omrs.py obs -p 123-0 -c 1284AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -vc 142412AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` -dt t-3w

-* Create an observation for patient 123-0 for PROBLEM LIST = Diarrhea _(note that `-vc` is used to indicate a "value coded" for an observation answered with a coded concept)_
+* Create an observation for patient 123-0 of PROBLEM LIST = Diarrhea with timestamp of 3 weeks ago _(note that `-vc` is used to indicate a "value coded" for an observation answered with a coded concept)_

 `./omrs.py died -p 123-0 -d 2017-03-01`